MatthewEdge/go-base/README.md

 ## Containers

-A Dockerfile is provided to produce a size-optimized scratch image
+A Dockerfile is provided to produce a size-optimized alpine image for deployment.
+Migrations are embedded in the binary as an io.FS.